crimist/trakx/refactoring.md

 ## to do

-* Refactor config
-  * Redo the layout in trakx.yaml, then the actual go side
-  * Move all config validity checks into Configuration.Validate() (some are in main.Run())

 * Add `config dump` command to print out default config file

 * Refactor the 'pools' package, see TODOs inside